Barrister: Canada

 In Canada (except Quebec), the professions of barrister and solicitor are fused, and many lawyers refer to themselves with both names, even if they do not practise in both areas.
 In colloquial parlance within the Canadian legal profession, lawyers often term themselves as "litigators" (or "barristers"), or as "solicitors", depending on the nature of their law practice though some may in effect practise as both litigators and solicitors.
 However, "litigators" would generally perform all litigation functions traditionally performed by barristers and solicitors; in contrast, those terming themselves "solicitors" would generally limit themselves to legal work not involving practice before the courts (not even in a preparatory manner as performed by solicitors in England), though some might practise before chambers judges.
 As is the practice in many other Commonwealth jurisdictions such as Australia, Canadian litigators are gowned, but without a wig, when appearing before courts of superior jurisdiction.
 All law graduates from Canadian law schools, and certified internationally qualified lawyers, can apply to the relevant provincial law society for admission.
-A year of articling as a student supervised by a qualified lawyer and the passing of provincial bar exams are also required for an individual to be called to bar as a barrister and solicitor.
+A year of articling as a student supervised by a qualified lawyer and the passing of provincial bar exams are also required for an individual to be called to bar.

 The situation is somewhat different in Quebec as a result of its civil law tradition.
 The profession of solicitor, or avoué, never took hold in colonial Quebec, so lawyers (avocats) have traditionally been a fused profession, arguing and preparing cases in contentious matters, whereas Quebec's other type of lawyer, civil-law notaries (notaires), handle out-of-court non-contentious matters.
 However, a number of areas of non-contentious private law are not monopolised by notaries so that lawyers / avocats often specialise in handling either trials, cases, advising, or non-trial matters.
 The only disadvantage is that lawyers / avocats cannot draw up public instruments that have the same force of law as notarial acts.
 Most large law firms in Quebec offer the full range of legal services of law firms in common-law provinces.
 Individuals who seek to become lawyers / avocats must earn a bachelor's degree in civil law, pass the provincial bar examination, and successfully complete legal articles stage to be admitted to practise.
 Lawyers are regulated by the Barreau du Québec, constituted under Quebec law.